 - Pour chocolate mixture into egg mixture, and whisk until combined.

 - Add flour mixture and fold with a spatula until no dry streaks remain.
 Dough will be sticky at this point.
-Letting it sit in for 10-15 minutes will make it easier to work with.
+Letting it sit in the fridge for 10-15 minutes will make it easier to work with.

 - Place granulated sugar and powdered sugar in separate bowls.